nimesh1997/FlinkerApp/README.md

 # FlinkerApp
 <p>Android application which facilitate social networking among people comprising of features as comments, photo upload, likes, share etc.</p>
+<p>Android app is absolutely stunning, giving you full control over your photo sharing and editing.
-<p>It is a Firebase-based application every thing store in it and uses Firebase features as authentication, database and storage.
-Our App has
+<p>Implemented Firebase features as user authentication, database and storage.
+App has
 Firebase queries implemented in it i.e data pagination.
 Using the Firebase transaction for counting likes and comments.</p>

 # Snapshots